Stonegrave Minster: Eighteenth century

 The eighteenth-century Church was a preaching and hymn-singing church.
 The altar (Holy Communion four times a year) was inconspicuous.
 There was a whitewashed gallery for the musicians at the back against the west wall and a lofty pulpit dominated the nave, high above the box pews.
 All that remains now are the pious memorials now placed on the west wall of the nave and the north wall of the chancel, by Taylor of York, examples of the style and lettering of the time.

 Other eighteenth-century artifacts include a legal statement by the south door of the members of a family and their evidence of inheritance claims when possible heirs were scattered, and a stone behind the font with a record of a bequest to help repair the fabric of the church.

-Victorian Reformation
+Victorian restoration

 The 1863 restoration by George Fowler Jones destroyed most of the medieval interior of the church.
 Some of the gravestones with floreated crosses, possibly de Stonegrave tombstones, lie in the churchyard where they were placed during the restoration.
 A flat gravestone of Purbeck marble, which once had letters and the head and shoulders of a man inlaid in brass (c.
 1300) was placed near the south door – not its original position.
 The marble was imported by way of Scarborough or Whitby and the indents of the letters show that they were made in York or Lincoln.
 There is a tombstone with engraved shears beneath the great cross.